 There are different types of Social Security and SSI Benefits.
 Those who are under 18, or who are under 19 and in high school full time, can receive social security benefits based on their parent's social security earnings if their parent is disabled, retired or deceased; this is called Retirement, Survivors, and Disability Insurance (RSDI) benefits.
 Even if your parent's rights were terminated you can receive these benefits.
-While you are in foster care, these benefits go to the Texas Department of Family and Protective Services to pay for your foster care.
-In the unlikely event that the benefits are more than the cost of your foster care, or the Department receives benefits while you have run away from foster care, the Department is supposed to put the funds in a special account and use them for additional expenses you have or, when you leave foster care after you turn 18, release them to you or the Social Security Administration.
+While you are in foster care, these benefits go to the Texas Department of Family and Protective Services to pay for your foster care, the unlikely event that the benefits are more than the cost of your foster care, or the Department receives benefits while you have run away from foster care, the Department is supposed to put the funds in a special account and use them for additional expenses you have or, when you leave foster care after you turn 18, release them to you or the Social Security Administration.
 If you get Social Security RSDI benefits and you have a disability, you can apply to continue to receive RSDI after you turn 18.
 You will need to show you are disabled and you must be unmarried.
 If you receive RSDI and get married, you will lose the benefits.

 SSI stands for Supplemental Security Income.
 It is for disabled or elderly people, with limited income and resources; disabled children can receive it as well.
 While you are in foster care, if you receive SSI benefits your money goes to the Texas Department of Family Services to pay for your foster care or the benefits might be suspended.
 If you receive SSI, when you turn 18, you may be notified by the Social Security Administration that you would need to prove to them again that you are disabled; it is important that you provide the needed documentation of your disability and attend any evaluation appointments they schedule for you.
 If you have disabilities and don't already receive SSI, you should ask your caseworker about applying for SSI well before you leave care.
 Often, it can take a long time, even years, to establish with the Social Security Administration that someone is disabled, although some disabilities can be more easily established.
 Your caseworker should have a DFPS SSI coordinator assist with preparing the application and taking the necessary steps to obtain SSI and/or RSDI.
 If you receive RSDI but the amount of the benefit is low, you should qualify to get some additional SSI benefits and the SSI specialist should assist with that.
-The maximum amount of SSI benefits in 2018 is \$750.
+The maximum about of SSI benefits in 2019 is \$771.

 Be sure to get a copy of documentation from the Social Security Administration that shows what benefits you receive.
 Your caseworker should request this from the SSI coordinator.
-Do not rely on people just telling you that you have it as often they are wrong.
+Often there is confusion and incorrect information about whether a foster youth gets Social Security benefits and what type they get, so demand a written document from the Social Security office.
 Applying for these benefits can be complicated, particularly providing the necessary documentation to establish that you have a disability.
+If you are denied benefits, be sure to appeal on-time; you can keep appealing until you have a hearing with an Administrative Law Judge.
 If you are applying for SSI after you leave foster care, be sure to get help from your Aftercare case manager or another caring adult throughout the application process.